Literotica-Downloader/Literotica-downloader/README.md

 + This script does not work for multi-chaptered stories.
 + This script does not preserve files with the same name.
 If two stories have the same title, first one is overwritten.
 + This script does not include the author's biography in the file.
++ This script does not include options to change font size or theme.
+Original font size and themes are used.
 + ~~This script is not posix compliant.~~